 Things are not the same as they were 5, 10, or 15 years ago.
 Creating something unique and viral, or having the next golden unicorn of a product or service is next to impossible.
-It is quite possible that your business may not be unique and that you are facing a market where there is a lot of competition, people offering virtually the same thing you are… But does that mean you are doomed to fail?
+It is quite possible that your business may not be unique and that you are facing a market where there is a lot of competition, people offering virtually the same thing you are… But what does that mean?
+Are you doomed to fail?

 Au contraire, there is room for everyone and there is room for your business to be successful.
 The only thing you need to do is figure out how to interest the audience and convert them into clients, even though you may not be offering something unique.
 Or are you…